BenjaminRA/things_to_do_scraper/readme.md

 -   Charset: utf8mb4
 -   Collation: utf8mb4_unicode_ci

+Once that's done, import the database structure from the file `tables.sql`.

-Once that's done, dump the data in the following order:
+AFter that you can dump the data in the following order:

 -   `paises.sql`
 -   `departamentos.sql`